PeterRothman/loadimpact-docs/jekyll/_v4/testing-methodologies/application-testing-methodology.md

 - What data do I need?
   - _Using the login example, testing the same user logging in will usually only test how well your system can cache responses.
 What data do you need to be parameterized to support your test executions?_

-Once you have those things in mind, you can start by either writing your scripts by hand or using the built in HAR file converter offered by k6 to put together your test scripts. **It's best to start small and then expand your test coverage.
+Keeping the above tips in mind, you should now start writing your scripts by hand or by using our [Chrome extension]({{ site.baseurl }}/4.0/how-to-tutorials/load-impact-version-4-chrome-extension/) or the built in [HAR file converter]({{ site.baseurl }}/4.0/how-to-tutorials/how-to-convert-har-to-k6-test/)to create a test script. **It's best to start small and then expand your test coverage.
 Treat writing your test scripts as you would code you are writing for your application by breaking it down into smaller, more manageable pieces.** A lot of value can be found in simple tests against the most important components.

 **Best Practice Alert:** k6 supports modularization.
 The script you write to perform a login function with a random user, can later become it's own module in your load testing library.
 This can be shared with your team through version control or other means.